Mono-Game/MonoGame.Samples/FuelCell/Documentation/9-It-is-all-about-the-input.md

     using System.Collections.Generic;
     ```

-2. Next, add the following properties inside the `InputState.cs` class definition:
+2. Next, add the following properties inside the `InputState.cs` class definition, each property is documented for clarity:

     ```csharp
         public class InputState : IInputState